Supplier Segmentation: How to Do It Right and Why It Matters

 Table of contents

-Here's a quick video summary to go along with the article if you don't have time to read it all:
+Here's a podcast summary to go along with the article if you don't have time to read it all:

 What is supplier segmentation?